barsanuphe/librariansync/README.md

 - Keep backups of your ebooks, both on your computer and your Kindle.
 - This is tested on Archlinux, it should work on other distributions/platforms, but then again it may not because reasons.
-- The LibrarySync part is a little more mature, and has been tested on a european wi-fi Kindle pw2.
-It may work on other models, but this is all I have.
+- The LibrarySync part is a little more mature, and should work on all Kindle 5 models (Touch, Paperwhite 1 & 2) with reasonnably recent firmware.

 ## Table of Contents